 Themes of Gillian Wearing’s work

-Gillian Wearing has made a successful career as an artist that spans decades from creating candid photos and videos that reveal the disconnect that exists in people’s personal and inner lives versus their public personas or what they show the rest of the world.
+Gillian Wearing1 has made a successful career as an artist that spans decades from creating candid photos and videos that reveal the disconnect that exists in people’s personal and inner lives versus their public personas or what they show the rest of the world.
 Her works also highlight the disconnect between individuals and their societies, as well as the thin line that exists between truth and fiction.

 Influence and background